gtgottlieb/tdmms_DL/image_splitting/README.md

 This will create a new folder in the `data/image/` directory called `batchsplit/` and a new annotations file in the `data/annotations/` directory called `batchsplit.json`.

+After creating the `batchsplit` directory, manually check the images and annotations using the `inspect_model.ipynb` notebook.

 The `load_train_val_datasets` function from `bep.utils` automatically tries to load the `batchsplit` data for the training set.
 To disable this set the `load_split` argument to `False`.